TO SECURE ONE OF THESE SUPERB, HAND-MADE IN BRITAIN BANJOS, PLEASE PLACE YOUR ORDER NOW OR CONTACT US TO PLACE A DEPOSIT.

 Not content with just writing about the Islander, Dan recorded a video of himself playing Wooliver's Money Musk on the review instrument.
 We hope you'll agree that it sounds fantastic.

-Rim handmade in England (tonewood to be confirmed)
+Rim handmade in Norwich, England from ash blocks.

 Twenty four brackets